 Why are my Cloth Diapers Leaking at Night?

 Night time leaks are some of the most frustrating because not only do you have to change baby, but you also have to change bedding, and maybe wash that lovey or other items in the bed as well.
 Ugh.

 Night time leaks are almost always due to not having enough absorbency for the long stretch of time your baby is sleeping (or that long stretch you’re hoping to get to one day, anyway).
 Unfortunately, those same diapers that get you through the day probably won’t work overnight.
-For nights, a fitted diaper with a PUL or wool cover is what you need to make sure you make it though the night.

 What if My Cloth Diaper Leaks When Baby Sleeps on Their Side